qts0312/SysY-Compiler/README.md

 - `mem`: create Koopa IR in memory, based on the AST.
 In this process, the compiler collects information about the birth and death of values, and large arrays initialized with zero.
 - `ir`: translate Koopa IR in memory into string.
 - `asm`: generate RISC-V assembly from Koopa IR in memory.
 Register allocation and other optimization is done in this process.

+## Evaluation

+In performance evaluation, 20 benchmark programs compiled by the compiler are tested, which cost 278.91s in total.
+The compiler is ranked 5th this term.